LuckPerms/LuckPerms/README.md

 * **Multi-server support** - data is synced across all servers/platforms
 * **Full offline-mode/mixed-mode support** - player permissions are synced properly over offline-mode or mixed online/offline-mode networks.
 * **Per-server permissions/groups** - define user/group permissions that only apply on certain servers
-* **Server-specific groups** - define groups that only apply on certain servers
+* **Per-world permissions/groups** - define user/group permissions that only apply on certain worlds (on BungeeCord, a connected Bukkit/Spigot instance is treated as a world)
-* **Tracks / paths** - users can be promoted/demoted along multiple group tracks
+* **Tracks / paths / ladders** - users can be promoted/demoted along multiple group tracks
 * **Vault Support** - hooks into Vault to integrate with other plugins
 * **Developer API** - easily integrate LuckPerms into your own projects
 * **Easy and simple setup and configuration using commands** - no editing yml files, yuck
+* **Negated permissions and groups** - define special rules for certain users/groups
+* **Full support for UUIDs, even in Offline Mode** - users can change their usernames without losing permissions.
+In offline mode, a single user has the same internal UUID across a network.
+* **Permission data stored within MySQL in a json format** - easily integrate the LuckPerms backend into your other projects
+* **Well documented** - API methods have comprehensive Java docs, it's clear what each method does.
 * **Efficient/lightweight** - maybe?
 Who knows, it might be.
+* **Open Sourced, Free...** - you shouldn't have to pay $10+ for a "powerful" permissions plugin.
 * **BungeeCord compatible** - permissions, users and groups are synced across Bukkit/BungeeCord instances
 * **Support for MySQL, SQLite & Flatfile (JSON)** - other storage methods coming soon (maybe)

-##### Possible Caveats
-* Currently only supports MySQL, SQLite & Flatfile (JSON) (support for more methods might come in the future)
-* Not at all tested and could produce unexpected/buggy results and errors

 ## Setup
 All configuration options are in the **config.yml** file, which is generated automagically when the plugin first starts.